 This plant community is characteristic of a post-disturbance plant community.
 It is initially dominated by herbaceous vegetation, woody perennials are increasing.
-Short lived and pioneering shrubs provide favorable microsites for the establishment of long lived shrub seedlings.
+Short lived and pioneering shrubs such as cattle saltbush, rabbit brush, California buckwheat, spiny hopsage, and burrobrush provide favorable microsites for the establishment of long lived shrub seedlings.